dutu/poloLender/faq.md

 **Q: Where can I donate some coins to support the project?**

-If this bot helped you in any way, if you'd like to see this project supported, you can always leave me a tip at:
+poloLender is a free service.
+If it helped you in any way, if you would to contribute to the project and see it continue as a free service.

+You can make a donation at BTC address below:

 ![](http://i.imgur.com/cIfRJuU.png)